yvettemuki/editor-service/README.md

 # editor-service
-backend for the typeflow-editor in mxGrapgh
+backend for the typeflow-editor (https://github.com/yvettemuki/typeflow-editor) in mxGraph

 #### Environment Requirement